janjongerden/webroach/README.md

     </script>
 ```

-The parameter of `roachesAreGo()` is the number of roaches to add to the page.
+The first parameter of `roachesAreGo()` is the number of roaches to add to the page.
+An optional second parameter controls the speed of the roaches, the default is **20**.

 ## Demo